ryanpf/linux_rocksmith/guides/setup/arch-pipewire.md

-# JACK to ASIO on Arch-based distros
+# pipewire-jack on Arch-based distros

 Tested on Arch Linux